PeterNaydenov/morph/README.md

 ## Placeholders

 Template placeholders can contain data-source and actions separated by ':'.
 Data-source is a field of the data object used for the placeholder.
 Actions describe how the data should be decorated.
-Action is a list of operations separated by comma.
-Result from the first action is going as a argument to the second and so on.
-Executetion of actions is from right to left.
+An action is a list of operations separated by comma.
+The result from the first action is going as an argument to the second and so on.
+Execution of actions is from right to left.
 Actions are optional.

 ```js
 `{{ name : act2, act1 }}`